 ‘Cold’ letters to large companies can be very time consuming and not very productive.
 Instead chat with organisations where you have some contact e.g through a friend, family member or your business may supply them with goods or services.
 You could also ask for support in kind such as the use of their sports facilities or community hall.
 It’s a good idea to also think about how you could be benefiting them with an arrangement.

 There will be a number of clubs in your area who have charity funds which they can allocate to worthy causes.
 Emphasise the real challenge that you are undertaking and offer to come back and talk about the experience.

 Need some help?

-Our fundraising team is always on hand to help with ideas, help you promote your event on online and in the press, and more, to make sure your fundraising is a great success.
-If you’d like some help, please contact email@example.com.
+Our fundraising team is always on hand to help with ideas, more fundraising tips, help you promote your event on online and in the press, and more, to make sure your fundraising is a great success.
+If you’d like some help, please contact firstname.lastname@example.org.